romana/romana.github.io/faq/faq.md

 #### 4. Will Romana run in AWS?

 Yes.
 Romana supports [kops](https://github.com/kubernetes/kops), the popular AWS installation and operations project for Kubernetes.
 Romana allows Kubernetes clusters to use native VPC networking across availability zones.
 Romana avoids the VPC route limitations by aggregating routes to stay within the 50 route limit.
-More details [here](/deploy_romana/public_cloud/)
+More details [here](/deploy_romana/public_cloud/).

 ---

 #### 5. Does Romana support Kubernetes on other public clouds?

 Yes.
-Romana will run on public cloud.
+With [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/), Romana can be installed on Kubernetes clusters running on any public cloud.
 However, today, route advertisement for layer 3 networks is only available for AWS VPCs.
 This means that for other public clouds clusters will use only inter-node routes.
-More details [here]/deploy_romana/public_cloud/
+More details [here](/deploy_romana/public_cloud/).

 ---